edoardottt/news-list/README.md

+### This repo hasn't been updated in years and won't be.
+Time passed and there are many other valuable sources not included in the list (twitter, blog posts, newsletters etc...) and items that I don't read anymore for various reasons.

-### My personal list of Newsletter/Newspaper to be always updated on Tech/Geo/Economics/Politics News.🌍
+#### My personal list of Newsletter/Newspaper to be always updated on Tech/Geo/Economics/Politics News.🌍

 **1. Financial Times**